christoffertoppe/vue-routing/README.md

 ## Project setup

-Routing from one bike statiton to an other.
+Routing from one bike station to an other.